atsign-company/labels/README.md

 ### Now for a little internet optimism

 # labels
-Repo to push a standard set of labels to the other repos we use so that we have consistent labeling
+Repo to push a standard set of labels to the other repos we use so that we have consistent labeling.

 ## LICENSE:

-[Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) see [FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for more detail
+[Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) see [FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for more detail.

 ## Contributions: